KILTprotocol/docs/docs/chain/collator.md

   ]}>
 <TabItem value="Binary">

-We recommend following the instructions in our [chain repository](https://github.com/KILTprotocol/mashnet-node).
+We recommend following the instructions in the [KILT chain repository](https://github.com/KILTprotocol/mashnet-node).
 Below is the command to build the KILT collator executable for the Peregrine network, which must be run from the root directory of the repository.

 :::info